WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 By Linda

-It is known that Egwene al'Vere, the Amyrlin Seat, has the rare Talent of Dreaming.
+It is known that Egwene al'Vere, the rebel Amyrlin Seat, has the rare Talent of Dreaming.
 Dreamers sometimes have 'true dreams' that show the future.
-It is important to remember, however, that these are only glimpses of possible futures and are not certain:
+However, these are only glimpses of possible futures and are not certain:

 Dreaming was closely linked to Foretelling; the future, and events in other places, could appear in a Dreamer’s dreams.One aspect that must be remembered, however, is that dreams about ta’veren are more likely to come true: